j7j2/DCres/README.md

 # Target devices
 The video files encoded must be compliant with most of the old android 4.2 mobile phones and tablet

+# Target size
+300mb for 3per gb on sd cards
+230mb for 4per gb on sd cards or 3 on a cd-r

 # Rules
 Video will be 0.1mp and full mod16 (even if aspect ratio is slightly off)
 there will be 3 aspect ratios: